Cykic/Node-init/README.md

 Initialization Repo for Node, Express, MongoDB

 To get started
-> Create a `.env` file and add the following Environment variable
+> Create a `config.env` file and add the following Environment variable

 | Env variable | Description | Required |
 | --- | --- |---|